SoftInstigate/restheart-website/docs/plugins/core-plugins.md

 Plugins allow to extend RESTHeart:

-- **Services** to extend the API adding web services.
+- **Services** extend the API adding web services.
-- **Interceptors** to snoop and modify requests and responses at different stages of the request lifecycle.
+- **Interceptors** snoop and modify requests and responses at different stages of the request lifecycle.
-- **Initializers**  to execute initialization logic at system startup time.
+- **Initializers**  execute initialization logic at system startup time.

 It is also possible developing security plugins to customize the security layer.
 Refer to [Develop Security Plugins](/docs/plugins/security-plugins) for more information.